What is burnout?

 How much does it cost?

-My fee for an individual session is $170.
+My fee for a therapy session is $170 and will likely be reimbursed under most insurance plans.
 I accept credit card/debit card and HSA/FSA payments at the time of service.

 I am considered “out-of-network” for all major insurance companies including Aetna, BlueCross, Cigna, Carefirst, and UHC.
 That means you pay the full fee at the time of service and can then choose to submit to your insurance for reimbursement through your out-of-network benefits.